AnandVerma12/WeatherSite/README.md

-Steps that follow to desin this website
+Steps that follow to design this website
 •Set Up Your Environment
 •Design the HTML Structure
 •Add Style